RTXteam/RTX-KG2/README.md

 For KG2 builders on the `RTX-KG2` team, just use the keypair for the `kg2-builder` IAM user.

+If all goes well, the setup script should end with the message:

+    upload: ../setup-kg2-build.log to s3://rtx-kg2-versioned/setup-kg2-build.log

+and in that case it is safe to proceed.
+The aforementioned message means that the logfile from running the setup script has been archived in the `rtx-kg2-versioned` S3 bucket.

 (5) Look in the log file `~/kg2-build/setup-kg2-build.log` to see if the script completed successfully; it should end with `======= script finished ======`.